NVIDIA/workbench-example-hybrid-rag/README.md

 1. If running, shut down the project environment under **Environment** > **Stop Environment**.
 This will ensure restarting the environment will incorporate all the below configurations.
 2. SSH into the system running this project and run ``getent group docker | cut -d: -f3``.
 If the output differs from ``1001``, your particular system assigned a group ID to Docker that is different from the project defaults.
 In this case, do the following:
    * Open ``~/nvidia-workbench/<user>-workbench-example-hybrid-rag/postBuild.bash`` in an editor and change the ``1001`` at the bottom of the script to the output you received.
-This will assign the correct access permissions for the docker socket.
+This will assign the correct access permissions for the docker socket for the ``workbench`` user.
 Save the file.
 3. In AI Workbench, add the following under **Environment** > **Secrets** in addition to your already-configured secrets:
    * <ins>Your NGC API Key</ins>: This is used to authenticate when pulling the NIM container from NGC.
 Remember, you must be in the Early Access Program to access this container.
        * _Name_: ``NGC_CLI_API_KEY``